DerekNonGeneric/proposal-assertion-error/README.md

 };
 ```

-AssertionError is not only for pretty printing error messages.
+The `AssertionError` class is not only for pretty printing error messages.

 ```mjs
 assert.heals = (pokemon, fn, message) => {